lragnarsson/Road-Surface-Inspector/README.md

 # Road-Surface-Inspector
-Simple interactive visaulization of a road surface generated from road partial height data, roughness and more using Bézier patches.
+Simple interactive visaulization of a road surface generated from road partial height data, roughness and more using Bicubic splines.